“It’s Never Been Worse to Be Information Smart Than It Is Today”

 Could it be that we’re under-educated?
 That the jobs people are looking for require more education than they have right now?

 A paper published by the New York Federal Reserve sought to explain the phenomenon declaring “individuals just beginning their careers often need time to transition into the labor market.”
-Still, the percentage who are unemployed or “underemployed”—people like Angie and Megan, working as a runner and receptionist respectively with college degrees—has risen, particularly since the 2001 recession.
+Still, the percentage who are unemployed or “underemployed”—people like Megan, working as a runner and receptionist with an expensive college degree—has risen, particularly since the 2001 recession.
 Moreover, the quality of jobs held by the underemployed has declined with today’s recent graduates increasingly accepting low-wage jobs or working part-time.

 An article in the Atlantic in April 2012 reported that “more than half of America’s recent college graduates are either unemployed or working in a job that doesn’t require a bachelor’s degree.”